 Taylor’s is located further uphill than a lot of the other port houses in Gaia, on Rua do Choupelo.
 Although easily identifiable with its clear rooftop signage from afar, for us, walking up from the river, Taylor’s took some finding, but it was well worth it when we got there.

 To walk through the gates is to walk into another world, with its English grounds and on a hot day, the coolness of the cellar is much appreciated.
 The tour is done via a headset with numbers on exhibits corresponding to recorded information in your chosen language so you can go at your own pace, taking in as much or as little as you want.
 Perhaps the most impressive sight is the vast cellar with its large barrels of aging port wine, including one holding 100,000 liters.

 The tour continues with graphic explanations of the history of port winemaking, using photographs, displays, and video footage and brings it right up to date with an explanation of current methods.
 By the time you emerge into daylight, you will feel like a port wine expert.
 Then comes the best bit, the opportunity to taste some of Taylor’s high-quality port wine and we found the measures fairly generous.

-Our tour cost us 12 euros each and included tastings of three port wines.
+Tours cost 15 euros each and include tastings of three port wines.

-Tip: pick up a tourist map, widely available in hotels or tourist information offices, and you will find the offer of a free glass of vintage port upon presentation of the map at Taylor’s.
+Tip: look out for tourist maps, widely available in hotels or tourist information offices, and you could find the offer of a free glass of vintage port upon presentation of the map at Taylor’s.